Meet a few of CHI Recovery’s Providers

 Please take a minute or two to familiarize yourself with our Chi Recovery Providers.

-ACUPUNCTURE & NUTRITION PROVIDERS
+ACUPUNCTURE & NUTRITION PROVIDER

 Jody James, MS, L.Ac.